 You need to decide which occupational class you belong in.
 Higher risk occupations are reflected in premiums.

 You can choose an Agreed or Indemnity cover which will be up to a maximum of either 55% or 75% of your gross income.

 To ensure payments are a realistic reflection of your income at the time of claim, your payments are based on up to 75% of your average monthly income prior to disability, and may be taxable.
 Indemnity Value Cover pays the lesser of the sum insured; and 75% of your income before you became disabled, less any income or benefits you are still receiving or entitled to receive.

 Agreed Value provides cover at an agreed level, less any income or benefits you are still receiving or are entitled to receive.
 The agreed value sum insured is assessed at the time of application - financial information is required at this stage.
 It is normally up to 55% of your gross income, and is a tax paid benefit.

 We suggest that you talk to your tax adviser regarding the tax status of the policy as it relates to you.

-Your income protection insurance payments won't start until after your ‘waiting period’.
+Your income protection insurance payments will not start until after your waiting period.
 You choose the waiting period.
 The longer the wait period the lower the premiums.

 If you have savings, or have extensive sick leave, or are in a two income household then you might be able to extend your waiting period – lowering your premium.

-All Income Protection policies include a waiver so that you won’t have to pay premiums while on a claim.
+All Income Protection policies include a waiver so that you will not have to pay premiums while on a claim.

 There are a range of other benefits or options which may be included.
 Check the benefits of your selected plan.